craigbuckler/publican-starter/src/content/01_docs/04_configuration/01_file.md

 ## Using `.env` files

 It's impractical to keep setting `NODE_ENV` and there may be other values you want to change.
-You could create a `.env.dev` file in the project root which contains defaults:
+Optionally, you can create a `.env.dev` file in the project root which defines defaults:

 {{ `.env.dev` example }}
 ```bash